Chenqing-Lin/FAIR-Pruner/README.md

 ## Example (User-Defined Model)

-The notebook’s Part B trains a simple custom fully-connected network on CIFAR-10, then prunes it using the same pipeline (with a `loss_function` provided to `get_metrics`).
+This part trains a simple custom fully-connected network on CIFAR-10, then prunes it using the same pipeline.

 ```python
 import torch